1852 - 20 December 1852

 Second Anglo-Burmese War

-Earlier in the decade, in 1852, a second Anglo-Burmese War, briefer than the first, had led again to an unambiguous British victory and the loss of more Burmese territory.
-Whereas the first was the result of aggression by the Burmese as well as British expansion, in this one the blame was entirely with Calcutta.
-It started with an incident: The governor of Rangoon fined the captains of two British ships for alleged custom violations.
-And then there was an ultimatum in which Lord Dalhousie, the governor-general of India, demanded that the Burmese rescind the fine and sack the offending governor.
+It started with an incident: the governor of Rangoon fined the captains of two British ships for alleged custom violations and there followed an ultimatum in which Lord Dalhousie, the governor-general of India, demanded that the Burmese rescind the fine and sack the offending governor.
 The Burmese government, aware of what might be in store, quickly accepted.
 But then the British naval officer on the scene, Commodore George Lambert (the “Combustible Commodore”), went ahead and blockaded the entire coastline anyway, without any additional provocation.
 Dalhousie, though furious with Lambert, then surmised that war was inevitable and decided to demand one million rupees, with the justification that this was the amount that the British had already spent preparing for war.
-And finally, without even waiting for a Burmese response, the British seized Rangoon and other port towns in the south.
+Finally, without even waiting for a Burmese response, the British seized Rangoon and other port towns in the south.
 It was the first campaign of Garnet Wolseley (later Field Marshall Viscount Wolseley) who would go on to distinguish himself in battlefields from India to Canada, Africa and Egypt.

 The Burmese were drawn into a war they neither wanted nor were ready for.
 The army was led by the lord of Dabayin, son of the Maha Bandula and a career military man.
 But despite an energetic resistance at Pegu, thirty years of technological advance on the British side and few improvements on the Burmese side meant that the defenders had little hope.

 The fighting dragged on and effectively ended only when a revolution at the Court of Ava overthrew the incumbent king (King Pagan) and placed the prince of Mindon, a half brother of the king’s and the future builder of Mandalay, on the Konbaung throne.
-In the dark days of the second war, when defeat was again staring them in the face, those inclined to face reality banded together around the thirty-nine-year-old prince, earning him the animosity of the more conservative and militant faction then in charge.
-Rumors circulated, and as British troops pushed north, Mindon fled north to his ancestral home at Shwebo and raised the standard of revolt.
+In the dark days of the second Anglo-Burmese war, when defeat was again staring them in the face, those inclined to face reality banded together around the 39-year-old prince, earning him the animosity of the more conservative and militant faction that was then in charge.
+Rumours circulated and, as British troops pushed north, Mindon fled north to his ancestral home at Shwebo and raised the standard of revolt.

 On 20 December 1852 the British East India Company defeated the forces of the king of Burma and annexed Rangoon and Lower Burma to their Indian empire, ending the second Anglo-Burmese war.